Courses designated “a” meet in the fall term only.

 CDE 516b, Principles of Epidemiology II This is an intermediate-level course on epidemiologic principles and methods.
 The course covers bias, introduction to multivariable analysis for confounder control and assessment of effect modification, indirect standardization, matching, residual confounding, survival analysis, randomized controlled trials including cluster-randomized trials, multiplicity and subgroup analysis, sample size and power, meta-analysis, screening, genetic association studies, use of biomarkers in epidemiology, and epidemic investigation.
 Through lectures, class discussion, readings from the peer-reviewed literature in both chronic and infectious disease epidemiology, and homework assignments, students learn to (1) evaluate the scientific merit and feasibility of epidemiologic study designs; (2) review, critique, and evaluate epidemiologic reports and research articles; (3) perform epidemiologic calculations; and (4) draw appropriate inferences from epidemiologic data, all at the intermediate level.
 Prerequisites: CDE/EMD 508a and BIS 505a.
 F. Shebl

 CDE 523b, Measurement Issues in Chronic Disease Epidemiology This course addresses the measurement issues in chronic disease epidemiology from a practical perspective.
-The first part of the course covers the use and limitations of currently available techniques for measuring exposure to a number of etiologic factors such as diet, alcohol, tobacco, physical activity, psychological stress, and environmental exposures.
-The latter part of the course focuses on the measurement of outcome for some of the major chronic diseases, along with some practical considerations involved in conducting chronic disease epidemiology research.
+Through lectures, class discussion, readings from the peer-reviewed literature, and homework assignments, students review and critique questionnaires and instruments commonly used to assess exposures and disease outcomes in chronic disease epidemiology research.
+Topics include measuring exposure to etiologic factors such as diet, alcohol, physical activity, psychological stress, and environmental exposures.
+The latter part of the course focuses on the measurement of outcomes for some of the major chronic diseases.
 Prerequisite: CDE/EMD 508a.
 J. Lichtman

-CDE 525a and b, Seminar in Chronic Disease Epidemiology & Social and Behavioral Sciences This seminar is conducted in two series: once a month it focuses on speakers and topics of particular relevance to CDE students, and once a month it focuses on speakers and topics of particular relevance to SBS students.
+CDE 525a and b, Seminar in Chronic Disease Epidemiology This seminar is conducted once a month and focuses on speakers and topics of particular relevance to CDE students.
 Students are introduced to research activities of the department’s faculty members, with regular presentations by invited researchers and community leaders.
-The CDE series is required of first-year CDE students.
-The SBS series is required of first-year SBS students.
-Cross-attendance is optional.
+The seminar is required of first-year CDE students.
 Although no credit or grade is awarded, satisfactory performance will be noted on the student’s transcript.
-N. Hawley, D. Keene
+N. Hawley

 CDE 532b, Epidemiology of Cancer This course applies epidemiologic methods to the study of cancer etiology and prevention.
 Introductory sessions cover cancer biology, carcinogenesis, cancer incidence, and mortality rates in the United States, and international variation in cancer rates.
 The course then focuses on risk factors for cancer (including tobacco, alcohol, hormonal factors, diet, radiation, and obesity/physical activity) and on major cancer sites (including colon, breast, and prostate).
 Emphasis is placed on critical reading of the literature.
 Prerequisite: CDE/EMD 508a.
 B. Cartmel

 CDE 534b, Applied Analytic Methods in Epidemiology This computer lab-based course provides students with a comprehensive overview of data management and data analysis techniques.
 The SAS statistical software program is used.
 Students learn how to create and manipulate data sets and variables using SAS; identify appropriate statistical tests and modeling approaches to evaluate epidemiologic associations; and perform a broad array of univariate, bivariate, and multivariate analyses using SAS and interpret the results.
-Prerequisites: BIS 505a, CDE/EMD 508a, and students must have taken or currently be taking BIS 505b (or, for Advanced Professional M.P.H. students, successful completion of BIS 515c and CDE 515c).
+Prerequisites: BIS 505a and CDE/EMD 508a; or, for Advanced Professional M.P.H. students, successful completion of BIS 515c and CDE 515c.
 M. Desai

 CDE 535b, Epidemiology of Heart Disease and Stroke Heart disease and stroke are among the leading causes of death and disability among industrialized nations.
 This course introduces students to the major categories of cerebrovascular and cardiovascular disease.
 Students are challenged to think about how individual diseases contribute to the epidemic of vascular disease in the United States.
 In this course, students learn basic principles about the rates of disease, risk factors, clinical trial results, and outcomes of heart disease and stroke.
 Through the analysis of actual studies, students apply basic epidemiology to critically evaluate current literature and topics in this field.
 Sessions include a clinical overview of a specific disease or risk factor, as well as highly interactive discussion of a specific epidemiologic topic or principle.
 Students are encouraged to develop their own solutions to current gaps in the epidemiologic literature.
 J. Lichtman